kyrios/atemclient/README.md

 ==============
 make sure the AtemTV Studio is connected to your computer and turned on.
 Start atemclient with some ‘secret’ and the endpoint location.

     ./atemClient.py knivebackend.example.com:3333 thisIsMySecr3t

+AtemClient should now send data to your backend.